Information

 • bypass repeated elements such as top level navigation links and breadcrumbs

-• jump to the main content on a page
+• jump to the page's main heading where the content starts

 The skip link component is visually hidden on page load.
 The user reveals the link when they navigate to it with their keyboard.